AppsFlyerKnowledge/devhub/docs/guides/deep_linking/smart-banner-web-tool/dl_smart_banner_v2.md

 ### Smart banners only

+You can either copy the smart banner script from AppsFlyer or from below.

+1. Copy the script code snippet in **one** of the following ways:

+   - Copy the script from the [smart banner’s Website workplace](https://support.appsflyer.com/hc/en-us/articles/360000764837-Smart-Banners-mobile-web-to-app-#1-website-workplace-setup) in AppsFlyer.
+Your web key is already included in the script.
-1. Replace the _YOUR_WEB_KEY_ placeholder in the script with your **Web key**.
-The web key is created when you create a new [Website workplace](https://support.appsflyer.com/hc/en-us/articles/360000764837#1-website-setup).
+   - Copy the script from the the code snippet below and replace YOUR_WEB_KEY placeholder in the script with your **Web key**.
+The web key is created when you create a new [Website workplace](https://support.appsflyer.com/hc/en-us/articles/360000764837-Smart-Banners-mobile-web-to-app-#1-website-workplace-setup).
-2. Paste the following code snippet in the `head` tag on your website.
-Make sure to paste it near the top of the `head` tag.

 ```js
 <script>